cockroachlabs-field/spring-petclinic-rest/readme.md

 2. Spring Data repositories
 3. JMX for the Audit ( Not available JMX on GraalVM )

+## Tests
+At the moment there's an issue and tests do not succeed.[WIP]

 ## Build
 ### JVM Interactive
 ```